 Canada's role in Webb

-The James Webb Space Telescope will be the most important space observatory of the next decade, serving astronomers from all over the world.
+The James Webb Space Telescope is the most important space observatory of the next decade, serving astronomers from all over the world.
 It is an international collaboration between NASA, the European Space Agency and the Canadian Space Agency (CSA).

-The CSA is contributing two important elements, built by Honeywell, to the Webb Telescope:
+The CSA has contributed two important elements, built by Honeywell, to the Webb Telescope:

-- the Fine Guidance Sensor (FGS), which will allow the telescope to point at and focus on objects of interest
+- the Fine Guidance Sensor (FGS), which allows the telescope to point at and focus on objects of interest

-- the Near-Infrared Imager and Slitless Spectrograph (NIRISS), a scientific instrument that will help study many astronomical objects, from exoplanets to distant galaxies
+- the Near-Infrared Imager and Slitless Spectrograph (NIRISS), a scientific instrument that helps study many astronomical objects, from exoplanets to distant galaxies

-In exchange, Canada will receive a guaranteed share of Webb's observation time, making Canadian scientists some of the first to study data collected by the most advanced space telescope ever built.
+In exchange, Canada receives a guaranteed share of Webb's observation time, making Canadian scientists some of the first to study data collected by the most advanced space telescope ever built.

 Canada's contribution